telerik/ajax-docs/api/server/Telerik.Web.UI/MultiDayViewSettings.md

 The insert area is not visible if the scheduler is in read-only mode or
             	AllowInsert is false.

-###  EnableExactTimeRendering `Boolean`

-Gets or sets a value indicating whether the appointment start and end time should be rendered exactly.

-###  GroupBy `String`

-Gets or sets the resource to group by.

-###  GroupingDirection `GroupingDirection`

-Gets or sets the resource grouping direction.

 ###  ShowResourceHeaders `Boolean`

 Gets or sets a value indicating whether to render resource headers for the current view.

-###  ReadOnly `Boolean`

-Gets or sets a value indicating whether the view is in read-only mode.

-#### Remarks
-By default the user is able to insert, edit and delete appointments.
-Use the ReadOnly to disable the editing capabilities of RadScheduler.

-###  ShowDateHeaders `Boolean`

-Gets or sets a value indicating whether to render date headers for the current view.

 ###  UserSelectable `Boolean`

 Gets or sets a value indicating whether to render a tab for the current view in the view chooser.

-## Methods
+###  UserSelectable `Boolean`

+Gets or sets a value indicating whether to render a tab for the current view in the view chooser.

+###  WorkDayEndTime `TimeSpan`

+Gets or sets the time used to denote the end of the work day.

+#### Remarks
+The effect from this property is only visual.

-###  GetViewStateValue
+###  WorkDayStartTime `TimeSpan`

+Gets or sets the time used to denote the start of the work day.

-#### Returns
+#### Remarks

-`Telerik.Web.UI.T`
+The effect from this property is only visual.